Tinkerforge/doc/en/source/Tutorials/Tutorial_Build_Environment/Tutorial.rst

 * Modify and compile Brick Viewer/Daemon
 * View and modify schematics and layout files for Bricks and Bricklets (with KiCad)
 * View and modify case CAD files (with FreeCAD).
-* Modify and rebuild the documentation
+* Modify and build the documentation

 In the following we will assume that a build environment is set-up with the above script.